zesterer/chumsky/tutorial.md

 int.then_ignore(end())
 ```

 That's better.
-We've also swapped out our custom digit parser with a built-in parser that parses any positive
+We've also swapped out our custom digit parser with a built-in parser that parses any non-negative
 integer.

 ## Evaluating simple expressions